Anderson Cooper Mocks 'World's Biggest Victim' Donald Trump

 "Last night, what we saw was all about him." @andersoncooper is #KeepingThemHonest https://t.co/qrJwn4DIKF https://t.co/mxW27jiBEb— Anderson Cooper 360° (@AC360) August 24, 2017

-Anderson Cooper trashed President Donald Trump for remarks he made Tuesday night during a campaign-style rally in Phoenix, Arizona.
+Anderson Cooper trashed President Donald Trump for remarks he made Tuesday night during a campaign rally in Phoenix, Arizona.

 The CNN host mocked the president during his Wednesday night program for using the event as an attempt to “rewrite history” about his response to the deadly violence in Charlottesville, Virginia.
 Cooper added that Trump said “outright lies” throughout the 77-minute appearance.